kintohub/kintohub-docs/docs/languages.md

 ENTRYPOINT ["npm","run","start"]
 ```

 You can modify the Dockerfile in any way you find more convenient to use ANY build tool you want (inside Docker)
 however you will find a common behavior - set of rules for each language:

 * Some are using multi-stage build with a base image (with all the dependencies) and a lighter runtime image to run the app
 * You need to export your compiled code or source files in the folder named `app`
 * You will need to include a complementary file (depending on your language) to allow dependencies to be downloaded: like a `Gemfile` for `Ruby` or `requirements.txt` for `Python` with `pip`)

 * expose the app on port `80`
 * if the hostname is required by the framework/lib then it has to be set to `0.0.0.0`
 * we would recommend to keep the same `ENTRYPOINT` as the example but depending on the language you can freely modify it
-* Environment variables (ENV command) are not supported yet but is part of the backlog and will be coming soon

 ## C# / dotnet